amazingphilippe/scrab/README.md

-> A fork to experiment seeding the phrase to always get deterministic results.
-Current status: This actually works!

 # scrab Seeded!

 A random word and sentence generation utility.
+Forked from [jacksonrayhamilton/scrab](https://github.com/jacksonrayhamilton/scrab).
+Updated to support a seed option.

 ## Install